 Professional Licensure and Other Credentials

-Many master’s programs in psychology or social work are now offered online, and you can earn your degree in approximately two to three years.
-Many professionals with a master’s degree find work in psychological services, education, prisons, government agencies, private practice, and career centers.
-There are many masters programs available to prepare you to be licensed-eligible.
-A professional license can broaden your opportunities by allowing you to open a private practice or work independently.
+- Master’s Degrees: Many master’s programs in psychology or social work are available, often online, taking 2-3 years.
+Professionals with a master’s degree find work in psychological services, education, prisons, government, private practice, and career centers.
+Many programs prepare you for licensure, which can broaden your opportunities for independent work.

 Alcohol and Drug Counselor Certification